SLaw4/JSclassLaw/010-arrays-loops/README.md

 # Learning from DevTools

 Every lecture video so far has utilized DevTools which I am enjoying.
 Learning how to use scope and breakpoints is very helpful when troubleshooting and just to see what the code is actually doing.

+# feedback for week 7 (refactor)

+For this week's material, I am able to follow along and understand the basics of what the professor is explaining.
+I can see the practicality of refactoring and modifying the code so it runs more cohesively and logically.
+However, if I hadn't already been exposed to the concept of loops, arrays and functions, I feel like it would be alot for someone to understand the logic of incorporating a function within a function that also contains a loop.
+It's a lot of jumping from one area to the next and it's happening kind of quickly for someone to really understand it.
+Again, if this was the first time someone is being exposed to loops and arrays, I feel like it would be easier to leave the code as it is and build on top of it rather than changing it so drastically.
+All in all, I am enjoying seeing how varied JavaScript can be written into more practical ways and am looking forward to seeing how to incorporate user input.